crocket/clj-ddns-client/README.md

 # clj-ddns-client

 It updates DDNS entries.
-It doesn't run as a daemon.

 ## Supported DDNS Providers

 * dnsever

+## What It Doesn't Do.

+* It doesn't run as a daemon.

 ## Installation